salbahra/Sprinklers-PHP/README.md

 + There is an authentication system in place and a guide on first run will assist in adding a new user along with any other required settings.

-+ The provided interface does not rely on the javascript files hosted by Ray therefore will work on a locally hosted server even without an internet connection.
++ The provided interface does not rely on the javascript files hosted by Ray therefore will work on a locally hosted server even without an internet connection (with the local asset option enabled, which is disabled by default).
 However an internet connection (with a properly configured web server and port forwarding) will allow you to access the application from anywhere.

++ The application is written in PHP, Javascript, and HTML/CSS.
+This means a web server is required.
+Any web server supporting PHP should be supported.
+The default install instructions use Apache (default for most installs).

 + For current discussion about the project please refer to the [forum post](http://rayshobby.net/phpBB3/viewtopic.php?f=2&t=154).